aagricola/17-ED/week-3_laser/README.md

 be played with.
 Use any of the new tools we have learned for the design - Processing,
 Rhino, Grasshopper, or a combination.
-You can always return to Illustrator as well, but I would like for you to try to define parameters that are repeatable (refer back to last weeks reading for inspiration).
+You can always return to Illustrator as well, but I would like for you to try to define parameters that are repeatable (refer to this week's reading on repetition for inspiration).
 Due: Oct.
 4

 ## Homework
 - Finish Assignment 2: Plant marker
 - Sketch ideas for Project 1
+- Readings in the Resources folder
 - Optional: Continue watching Rhino tutorials